SamLB9/SamLB9/README.md

 AI enthusiast, data scientist, and startup co-founder with hands-on experience in building recommender systems, NLP tools, CV projects and real-world consulting platforms.

 - 🎓 MSc in Artificial Intelligence @ University of Edinburgh
-- 💼 Actively seeking full-time opportunities in the US or Israel starting September 2025 as a Data Scientist or AI Engineer.
-(Sponsorship required for US-based roles.)
+- 💼 Actively seeking full-time opportunities in the US or Israel starting September 2025 as a AI/ML  Engineer.

 ---